 Lucidchart is easy to use.
 Lucidchart has a reputation for its user-friendly design and low learning curve.
 The interface allows users to jump in quickly and intuitively know how to move through the program to get results.

 Lucidchart has a library of training videos.
 While Viso has phone support, Lucidchart offers a library of training videos for users to learn more.
 Videos are a popular way for users to get quick answers to commonly asked questions as they get up to speed on how to use the technology.

 Visio is available on and offline.
 One advantage Visio has over Lucidchart is its online and offline options.
 Lucidchart is available strictly online.
-This flexibility may be a requirement for some organizations who need a non-web option.
+This flexibility may be a requirement for some organizations needing a non-web option.

 Visio is Mac-friendly.
 If your working environment is Mac-based, Visio is your clear choice since Lucidchart does not offer this option.

 Visio has phone support.
-Visio offers a phone support option, which may be important if you do not have in-house tech support and require assistance with someone to accomplish your goals.
+Visio offers a phone support option, which may be important if you do not have in-house tech support and require assistance from someone to accomplish your goals.

 Both Lucidchart and Visio are excellent choices for your workflow technology tool.
 It will come down to the small details to help you decide whether Lucidchart or Visio is right for your needs.
 Of course, once you’ve exhausted all of your feature comparisons, you’ll start to look at the price.
 But pricing should be a consideration only once you’ve narrowed down the features that are important to your needs.